The car hits the lot at 8:45 AM on a Friday morning. By 3:15 PM, your dealership has processed five transactions.

 Pillar Two: The Knowledge Gap

-So when a question arises, team members either interrupt the KI (back to that bottleneck) or they guess.
+So when a question arises, team members either interrupt the KI or they guess.
 And guessing is dangerous.
-A guessed-wrong answer about customer documentation can derail a transaction.
-A misunderstood FAIS requirement can cost your dealership millions in fines.

 Pillar Three: The Technology Gap

-Most dealerships still rely on KI knowledge (tribal knowledge), email chains, printed compliance manuals, and hope.
+Most dealerships still rely on KI knowledge, email chains, printed compliance manuals, and hope.

 What Modern Compliance Looks Like